 The sugar industry in Madagascar is also very common.
-Sugar is the second main crop of Madagascar after rice.
+Actually, sugar is the second main crop of Madagascar after rice.
 In 2018 four million tons of rice were produced, whereas 3.1 million tons of sugarcane were produced.
 Five sugar factories have operated in Madagascar during the years.
 Four of these sugar factories have employed railways at some point in time.
 Most of these railways have been abandoned due to similar reasons of the abandonment of the railways in the Negros Island.
-One of these abandoned railways in a Madagascar sugar factory is shown in Figure 4.
-For that reason, the sugar industry can no longer be a motivation for allocating budget resources for the rail system of Madagascar (Kautzor, 2012).
+For that reason the sugar industry can no longer be a motivation for allocating budget resources for the rail system of Madagascar [14].